jaylamping/prodiJ/README.md

 ## My new productivity app that I will inevitably give up on in two weeks

-_prodiJ (triple entendre baby; prodigy from being so productive (yeah right), IntelliJ since coding app in Java/JS, and J for Joe)_
+_prodiJ (triple entendre baby; prodigy from being so productive (yeah right), IntelliJ since Java/JS and such, and J for Joe duh_

 **Features?**